-If you have more organic waste than what fits into your cart with the lid completely closed (maximum 200 lbs), put your extra organics into compostable bags and place them beside your cart on collection day.
-You can also take extra compost (in compostable bags) to the Eco Centre.
+If you have more organic waste than what fits into your cart with the lid completely closed (maximum 200 lbs), you can take it to the Eco Centre at no charge.

 Residents are also encouraged to practice grass cycling – leaving grass clippings on the lawn instead of bagging.
 This significantly reduces yard waste and retains moisture, reducing the need for watering.

 The City also encourages resident to reduce their food waste.
 This means trying to avoid the over purchasing of food that is thrown out once it expires.
 Visit Love Food Hate Waste Canada for some helpful tips on making the most out of the food we love!

 Get the most out of your green organics cart

 - Line your cart with newspaper for a quick and inexpensive solution to items sticking or freezing to the sides of your cart.

 - Trap wet waste in paper towel, newspaper, paper bags or cereal boxes to avoid a mess.

 - Minimize odours by freezing meat, fish and other odorous items until collection day.